NYCU-NLP-Lab/FlawCheck/README.md

 We also provide the source code responsible for data collection in FlawCheck, accessible at ``code/get_gpt_result.py``.
 To replicate the process, kindly ensure that you store your own OpenAI access token in the environment variables.

+### Content retrieval

+We employed the [Haystack](https://haystack.deepset.ai/) framework to construct the retriever, responsible for fetching pertinent evidence to assess claims.
+To prepare the data for training the retriever model with WatClaimCheck data, refer to ``utils/Retriever/prepare_data.py``.
+For inference, utilize ``utils/Retriever/retrieve.py`` to extract content from raw evidence.